Assets Management

 1. Root-Level Assets Directory (Recommended)

-The simplest and recommended approach is to use the assets/
+The simplest and recommended approach is to use the assets/ directory in your project root:

 How it works: